Poufy/Plane_Crashers/README.md

 # Plane_Crashers
-Shooting planes and a side chat made with HTML5 canvas and nodejs for the backend server
+Mini plane shooting game with a side chat made with HTML5 Canvas, SocketIO, and Nodejs for the backend server.

 # To run the game
 ```bash
 git clone https://github.com/Poufy/Plane_Crashers.git
 ```
-Navigate to where you cloned the repository
+Navigate inside the cloned repository

 Make sure you have Nodejs and npm installed
 ```bash